Conveniently located to serve San Francisco, Walnut Creek, and the Bay Area, SF

 What about the cost of liposuction?

-Cost varies depending on the areas in question.
+The cost of a liposuction procedure varies depending on the areas of the body in question.
 My fees reflect the attention and expertise I bring to this artistic procedure.
 At your consultation, you will receive a written price quote which will outline the anticipated costs, including the surgical fee, operating room fees, and anesthesia fees as necessary.

 Is liposuction right for me?